 Adequacy Of State Commission Oversight.
 Only two state commissions have jurisdiction over the operations of the principal Utility Subsidiaries --ComEd and PECO -- the Illinois Commission and the Pennsylvania Commission (collectively, "State Commissions").
 The State Commissions are able to protect utility customers within their respective states.
-Importantly, the rates now paid by retail customers in Illinois and Pennsylvania may not be increased for several years in accordance with state utility regulation restructuring legislation and State Commissions are actively encouraging competition in the industry.
-The State Commissions are actively encouraging competition in the industry.
+Importantly, the rates now paid by retail customers in Illinois and Pennsylvania may not be increased for several years in accordance with state utility regulation restructuring legislation and State Commission actions.
+Pursuant to legislation in both states, the State Commissions are actively encouraging competition in the industry.
 The State Commissions have jurisdiction over the transfer of generating assets to Genco.
-The Pennsylvania Commission has granted this approval./71/ The Illinois Commission has the transfer under review.
+The Pennsylvania Commission has granted this approval./64/ The Illinois Commission has the transfer under review.
 The State Commissions each have considerable authority to regulate transactions between ComEd and PECO, respectively, and their affiliates to ensure that customers of the utility are not harmed by such transactions.
 For these reasons, the State Commissions will have adequate authority to protect ComEd and PECO customers from any adverse effect associated with Exelon's existing and proposed investments in EWGs and FUCOs.